-With every new owner, a house undergoes some change, whether it’s a major addition or simply a new paint job.
+With every new owner, a house undergoes some changes, whether they’re major room additions or simply a new paint job.
 In the home of Christine and Frank Crist, the changes can be marked by adjustments in the family dynamics.
 With four youngsters, their house was full.
 As the children grew up and moved away, rooms were altered.
 With the addition of another child, rooms were changed again.
 The result is a new home within the old.
 While its spirit has remained the same, the home has taken on a new life.

 Their home was built about 30 years ago and designed by Frank.
 We are trying to renovate a few features and were wondering where to locate the very best renovators in Alberta.
-But My husband later designed it on a bit of paper and then had it built, explained Christine.
+We need the best home remodel services that can help us with our renovation.
+My husband later designed it on a bit of paper and then had it built, explained Christine.
 “He is a dentist, but he really is a frustrated designer.”
 According to Christine, he knows what he likes, and since she has taught art, Christine has an eye for design as well.
 Her knack for decorating and Frank’s keen eye for design were an enormous asset

 in their renovation.

 Frank and Christine Crist’s home is situated along a farm road in a still-rural area of Forest.
 It was planned as a traditional brick country home with lots of interior wood paneling, and was perfectly suited for a large family.
-As the older children began to move out and live on their own, the Crists initiated some major home projects resulting in a more elegant style.
+As the older children began to move out and live on their own, the Crists initiated some major home projects, like maybe adding accessory dwelling units, resulting in a more elegant style.
 This is most evident at the driveway.
 A front entrance courtyard greets visitors.
 Stylish urns and a wreath of greens and magnolia blossoms decorate the entry.

 Like most homes, the kitchen is the center of the house, which they renovated in 1999.
 “Originally the cabinets were all knotty pine,” said Christine.
 The couple was looking for a more modern, upscale design.
 “We wanted something that looked more like furniture than big cabinets,” she said.

 And the result is a cook’s dream.
 Ivory cabinets and a large center island contrast with the granite countertops.
 Double windows over the sink provide the extra light so necessary in a kitchen.
-All this plus superior appliances make it a kitchen any cook would find irresistible.
+All this plus the new plumbing fixtures installed by professional plumbers and superior appliances make it a kitchen any cook would find irresistible.
 “My husband loves to cook and gets every cooking magazine that’s published,” said Christine.
 Today their kitchen suits Frank perfectly.